Is Addiction a Mental Illness?

 Brain Region Involvement

-Certain areas of the brain are affected by both mental and substance use disorders.
+Certain areas of the brain are affected by both mental and substance use disorders, such as the abuse of acid drugs.
 For instance, the circuits in the brain that mediate reward, impulse control, decision making, and emotions may be influenced by addictive substances and disrupted in substance use disorders, schizophrenia, depression, and other mental disorders.
 Moreover, multiple neurotransmitter systems have been influenced in both substance use disorders and other mental illnesses including, but not limited to, serotonin, glutamate, dopamine, Gamma-aminobutyric acid (GABA), and norepinephrine.

 Several environmental factors are associated with an increased risk for mental illness and substance use disorders, including chronic stress, trauma, and adverse childhood experiences.
 Many of these factors are modifiable and therefore, prevention interventions will usually result in reductions in both disorders.